 As temperatures slowly begin to rise, Michiganders are starting to venture outside like bears after a long hibernation.
 A lot of us can’t wait to get back to work planning our gardens and other spring and summer projects we have lined up.
-But, before you get to any of that, there’s some essential spring cleaning that needs to be done around the house to get your yard ready for spring.
+But, before you get to any of that, there’s some essential spring lawn care steps that needs to be done around the house to get your yard ready for spring.

 Cleaning your yard up in the spring is just as important as fall cleanup.
 Sure it’s time-consuming to re-rake all those leaves, where did they come from anyway?
 It’s important to remove leaves and branches from your grass before the growing season begins or you could kill your grass or encounter a host of other problems.
 Diseases like snow mold, dollar spot, and red thread are real threats here in our state.
 Don’t let debris linger too long in your yard.